DA says libel case against N. Carolina Attorney General over

 Wednesday’s ruling overturned a decision by U.S. District Judge Catherine Eagles, who had said the law appeared to meet constitutional standards.
 The prevailing opinion, written by Circuit Judge Toby Heytens, said it was likely unconstitutional because “derogatory reports” could also include statements that were in fact true.
 And someone could tell tremendous lies about a candidate as long as they weren’t specifically disclosed to hurt the person at the ballot box, Heytens wrote.

+Stein campaign strategist Morgan Jackson said late Thursday the Stein ad “was true, and we are gratified that the 4th Circuit put an end to this nonsense.”

-Citing the ad’s subject, Freeman’s statement said she hoped that efforts would continue to reduce backlogs for the testing of sexual assault kits following a 2019 state law that was designed to eliminate that inventory, saying delays continue.
+Citing the ad’s subject, Freeman’s statement said she hoped that efforts would continue to reduce backlogs for the testing of sexual assault kits following a 2019 state law that was designed to eliminate that inventory, adding that delays continue.

 “It would be my hope that the General Assembly and the Attorney General would take steps to fix these delays so that the promises of the (2019 law) become a reality,” Freeman said.